vstinner/fatoptimizer/doc/misc.rst

 ----------------

 The optimizer is splitted into multiple steps.
 Each optimization has its own
-step: astoptimizer.const_fold.ConstantFolding implements for example constant folding.
+step: fatoptimizer.const_fold.ConstantFolding implements for example constant folding.

 The function optimizer is splitted into two stages: